 Our business assurance teams are supplemented with external specialist providers where we require technical and/or external assurance.
-In November 2017, we appointed PricewaterhouseCoopers LLP (PwC) as our external technical assurers.
+In November 2017, we appointed PricewaterhouseCoopers LLP (PwC) as our external technical assurers and renewed this contract for a further five years in April 2023.
 PwC's assurance practice is the largest in the UK and will provide both leadership and industry leading best practice when it comes to delivering assurance activities.
-We engaged PwC to carry out technical assurance work on various non-financial performance areas for our Annual Performance Reporting 2021/22.
+We engaged PwC to carry out technical assurance work on various non-financial performance areas for our Annual Performance Reporting 2022/23.
 PwC has carried out work as a limited assurance engagement, in accordance with the International Standard on Assurance Engagements 3000 (Revised) ["ISAE 3000"], issued by the International Auditing and Assurance Standards Board.
-The scope and link to conclusions from PwC's assurance activities on our Annual Performance Report for 2021/22 can be found here.
+The scope and link to conclusions from PwC's assurance activities on our Annual Performance Report for 2022/23 can be found here.

-Our Independent financial auditors, Deloitte, have audited the Regulatory Accounting Statements in our APR for the year ended 31 March 2022.
+Our Independent financial auditors, Deloitte, have audited the Regulatory Accounting Statements in our APR for the year ended 31 March 2023.
 This comprises the regulatory financial reporting tables 1A to 1E plus lines 1 to 9, 13, 19 and 21 to 23 of table 1F and the regulatory price review and other segmental reporting tables.